Research projects

 Parallelization techniques for embedded systems in automation(Own Funds) Project leader: Abstract:

 This project was launched in 2009 to address the refactorization and parallelization of applications used in the field of industry automation.
 These programs are executed on specially designed embedded systems.
 This hardware forms an industry standard and is used worldwide.
 As multicore-architectures are increasingly used in embedded systems, existing sequential software must be parallelized for these new architectures in order to improve performance.
 As these programs are typically used in the industrial domain for the control of processes and factory automation they have a long life cycle.
 Because of this, the programs often are not being maintained by their original developers any more.
 Besides that, a lot of effort was spent to guarantee that the programs work reliably.
 For these reasons the software is only extended in a very reluctant way.
 Therefore, a migration of these legacy applications to new hardware and a parallelization cannot be done manually, as it is too error prone.
 Thus, we need tools that perform these tasks automatically or aid the developer with the migration and parallelization.
 Research on parallelization techniques We developed a special compiler for the parallelization of existing automation programs.
 First, we examined automation applications with respect to automatic parallelizability.
 We found that it is hard to perform an efficient automatic parallelization with existing techniques.
 Therefore this part of the project focuses on two steps to handle this situation.
 As first step, we developed a data dependence analysis that identifies potential critical sections in a parallel program, presents them to the programmer and adds their protection to the code.
 We ware able to show that our approach to identify critical sections finds atomic blocks that closely match the atomic blocks that an expert would add to the code.
 Besides that, we showed in 2014 that the impacts on execution times are negligible if our technique finds atomic blocks that are larger than necessary or that are not necessary at all.
 As second step we have refined and enhanced existing techniques (software transactional memory (STM) and lock inference) to implement atomic blocks.
 In our approach, an atomic block uses STM as long as lock inference would lead to coarse-grained synchronization.
 The atomic block switches from STM to lock inference as soon as a fine-grained synchronization is possible.
 With this technique, an atomic block always uses fine-grained synchronization while the runtime overhead of STM is minimized at the same time.
 We showed that (compared to a pure STM or lock inference implementation) our technique speeds up execution times by a factor between 1.1 and 6.3.
 Although fine-grained synchronization in general leads to better performance than a coarse-grained solution, there are cases where a coarse-grained implementation shows equal performance.
 We therefore presented a runtime mechanism for an STM that also works together with our combined technique.
 This runtime mechanism starts with a small number of locks, i.e., a coarse-grained locking, where accesses to different shared variables are protected by the same lock.
 If this coarse-grained locking leads to too many non-conflicting accesses waiting for the same lock, our approach gradually increases the number of locks.
 This makes the locking more fine-grained so that non-conflicting accesses can be executed concurrently.
 Our runtime mechanism that dynamically tunes the locking-granularity makes the programs run up to 3.0 times faster than a fixed coarsegrained synchronization.
 We completed this project part in 2014.
 Research on migration techniques Our research on the migration of legacy applications originally consisted of having a tool that automatically replaces suboptimal code constructs with better code.
 The code sequences that had to be replaced as well as the replacement codes were specified by developers by means of a newly developed pattern description language.
 However, we found this approach to be too difficult for novice developers.
 This led us to the development of a new tool that automatically learns and generalizes patterns from source code archives, recognizes them in other projects, and presents recommendations to developers.
 The foundation of our tool lies in the comparison of two versions of the same program.
 It extracts the changes that were made between two source codes, derives generalized patterns of suboptimal and better code from these changes, and saves the patterns in a database.
 Our tool then uses these patterns to suggest similar changes for the source code of different programs.
 In 2014 we developed a new symbolic code execution engine to minimize the number of wrong recommendations.
 Depending on the number and the generality of the patterns in the database, it is possible that without the new engine our tool generates some unfitting recommendations.
 To discard the unfitting ones, we compare the summary of the semantics/behavior of the recommendation with summary of the semantics/behavior of the database pattern.
 If both differ too severely, our tool drops the recommendation from the results.
 The distinctive features of our approach are its applicability to isolated code fragments and its automatic configuration that does not require any human interaction.
 The latest results of our tool SIFE are found online (last update: 2014-05-09).
-Parts of the project are funded by the "ESI-Anwendungszentrum" [http://www.esi-anwendungszentrum.de/] Publications: |
+Parts of the project are funded by the "ESI-Anwendungszentrum" [http://www.esi-anwendungszentrum.de/] |

 Recurrent Neuronal Networks (RNNs) for Real-Time Estimation of Nonlinear Motion Models(Third Party Funds Single) Project leader: Abstract:With the growing availability of information about an environment (e.g., the geometry of a gymnasium) and about the objects therein (e.g., athletes in the gymnasium), there is an increasing interest in bringing that information together profitably (so-called information fusion) and in processing that information.
 For example, one would like to reconstruct physically correct animations (e.g., in virtual reality, VR) of complex and highly dynamic movements (e.g., in sports situations) in real-time.
 Likewise, e.g., manufacturing plants of the industry, which suffer from unfavorable environmental conditions (e.g., magnetic field interference or missing GPS signal), benefit from, e.g., high-precision goods location.
 Typically, to describe movements, one uses either poses that describe a "snapshot" of a state of motion (e.g., idle state, stoppage), or a motion model that describes movement over time (e.g., walking or running).
 In addition, human movements may be identified, detected, and sensed by different sensors (e.g., on the body) and mapped in the form of poses and motion models.
 Different types of modern sensors (e.g., camera, radio, and inertial sensors) provide information of varying quality.In principle, with the help of expensive and highly precise measuring instruments, the extraction of the poses and resp. of the motion model, for example, from positions on small tracking areas is possible without errors.
 Positions, e.g., of human extremities, can describe or be described by poses and motion models.
 Camera-based sensors deliver the required high-frequency and high-precision reference measurements on small areas.
 However, as the size of the tracking surface increases, the usability of camera-based systems decreases (due to inaccuracies or occlusion issues).
 Likewise, on large areas radio and inertial sensors only provide noisy and inaccurate measurements.
 Although a combination of radio and inertial sensors based on Bayesian filters achieves greater accuracy, it is still inadequate to precisely sense human motion on large areas, e.g., in sports, as human movement changes abruptly and rapidly.
 Thus, the resulting motion models are inaccurate.Furthermore, every human movement is highly nonlinear (or unpredictable).
 We cannot map this nonlinearity correctly with today's motion models.
 Bayes filters describe these models but these (statistical) methods break down a nonlinear problem into linear subproblems, which in turn cannot physically represent the motion.
 In addition, current methods produce high latency when they require accuracy.Due to these three problems (inaccurate position data on large areas, nonlinearity, and latency), today's methods are unusable, e.g., for sports applications that require short response times.
 This project aims to counteract these nonlinearities by using machine learning methods.
 The project includes research on recurrent neural networks (RNN) to create nonlinear motion models.
 As modern Bayesian filtering methods (e.g., Kalman and Particle filters) and other statistical methods can only describe the linear portions of nonlinear human movements (e.g., the relative position of the head w.r.t. trunk while walking or running) they are thus physically not completely correct.Therefore, the main goal is to evaluate how machine learning methods can describe complex and nonlinear movements.
 We therefore examined whether RNNs describe the movements of an object physically correctly and support or replace previous methods.
 As part of a large-scale parameter study, we simulated physically correct movements and optimized RNN procedures on these simulations.
 We successfully showed that, with the help of suitable training methods, RNN models can either learn physical relationships or shapes of movement.
 III.
 Finally, a demonstration of feasibility shall be tested.
 The project was successfully completed in 2021.
 In 2021, as part of a successfully completed dissertation, essential findings from the course of the project were linked and conclusions were drawn, and numerous research questions were addressed and answered.
 In 2024, we further examine GPT-like models for their uncertainty, explainability, and adaptability.
 In addition, we analyze the feasibility of these generative methods in relation to various fields of application, e.g., forecasting and anomaly detection, anomaly characterization, anomaly localization, and anomaly mitigation.
-Publications:
+External Partners:

 |